top of page

 This is where the prevention of Alzheimer's Dementia gets really interesting.
 Neuroplasticity and what we refer to as cognitive reserve are the reasons why our actions can make such a profound difference in our future cognitive function.
 Neuroplasticity is the ability of the brain to form new pathways and reorganize neurological connections.

-One of the most powerful ways of preventing Alzheimer's Dementia has to do with engaging yourself in new and exciting activities.
+One of the most powerful ways of preventing Alzheimer's Dementia has to do with engaging in new and exciting activities.
 Like it or not, the path of familiarity is the road to dementia.
 Whenever we become involved in new, stimulating, physically and mentally challenging activities, our body creates new pathways throughout our brain.

 Cognitive Reserve refers to the additional neural pathways that the brain can use to re-route signals.
 The term “cognitive reserve” first originated in the late 1980s, with some very interesting research that came out of brain autopsies.
 Researchers dissected the brains of people with no apparent symptoms of dementia, and surprisingly, found that all the brains contained amyloid plaques and many areas of damage that were consistent with advanced Alzheimer's disease.
 Yet, while living these individuals did not show symptoms of dementia.
 The researchers also found that each of these people had a large cognitive reserve to counterbalance the damage.